gpodder/gpodder.github.io/docs/extensions/tagging.md

 Note that episode-specific artwork in MP4 files is currently not implemented.

 The artwork can optionally be normalized to the desired parameters - size and file type.
-By default, it will write 500px x 500px baseline JPEGs.
+By default, it will write 500px baseline JPEGs.

 This extension can optionally remove all tags instead of doing any of the above.
 This is disabled by default.